 A good project management methodology provides the framework, processes, guidelines and techniques to manage the people and achieve the project objectives.
 A good methodology increases the odds of project success and therefore provides value to the organization, the project, the donor and the beneficiaries.
 The cost of developing and implementing a project management methodology are offset by:

 - Completing projects effectively and efficiently.
 Once the processes, procedures and templates are created, they can be used and improved by future projects.
-This results in reduced effort to start the project, a shorter learning curve for project team members and time and budget savings from not having to reinvent processes and templates from scratch on each project.
+This results in reduced effort to start the project, a shorter learning curve to project team members, and time and budget savings from not having to reinvent processes and templates from scratch on each project.

 - Better results through better planning.
 Projects experience problems because there is a difference between what the donor expects and what the project delivers.
 Using a methodology gives the project, the donor and the beneficiaries an opportunity to ensure there is a mutual understanding on what the project aims to achieve.